SampleEnvironment/SECoP/protocol/issues/056 Additional Busy States.rst

 Going from persistent mode to non persistent mode is an example for an action, which does not influence the main value.
 The user might want to do this in order to save time on the next field change.
 Or (s)he want to do the inverse to save helium.
-The question is, if it is necessary for the ECS to wait for the end of such an action?
+The question is: is it is necessary for the ECS to wait for the end of such an action?
 The status text might give an indication of the progress of such an action to the user, but the ECS will normally not care.
 With the exception of the case, where the SEC-Node software does not accept new actions while others are running.
-This is handled by the next use case/
+This is handled by the next use case.

 E) Actions blocking new commands
 ++++++++++++++++++++++++++++++++